Employees put company on the list for fourth year in a row

 - power flow control and

 - ability to connect asynchronous or out-of-phase systems.

 About oneGRID Corp.

 oneGRID is an independent electricity transmission developer that focuses on innovative routes that will unlock renewable generating sources by relieving transmission congestion with minimal environmental impact. oneGRID uses safe and reliable HVDC technology to improve and strengthen grid performance.
 With projects in both North and South America, oneGRID is committed to responsible development that respects local communities and minimizes environmental impact. www.onegridcorp.com

 About ATC Development Co.

-ATC Development Co. is the development branch formed by certain owners of American Transmission Co.
-(ATC) to pursue development outside of ATC’s traditional footprint.
+ATC Development Co. is the development branch of American Transmission Co., formed by its investor-owned utility members to pursue development outside of ATC’s traditional Midwestern United States footprint.
 ATC is a Wisconsin-based utility that owns and operates the electric transmission system in portions of Wisconsin, Michigan, Minnesota and Illinois.
-Formed in 2001 as the nation’s first multi-state transmission-only utility, ATC has invested $4.1 billion to improve the adequacy and reliability of the transmission infrastructure in the Upper Midwest.
-ATC now owns and operates $4.4 billion in assets, including more than 9,540 miles of transmission lines and 548 substations.
-Of ATC’s ownership, 12 percent is owned by municipal and cooperative utilities, and 88 percent is owned by investor-owned utilities. www.atcllc.com
+Formed in 2001 as the nation’s first multi-state transmission-only utility, ATC has invested $4.3 billion to improve the adequacy and reliability of the transmission infrastructure in the Upper Midwest.
+ATC now owns and operates $4.6 billion in assets, including more than 9,540 miles of transmission lines and 548 substations. www.atcllc.com